interactive essay · draft

 Conclusion

 The learning dynamics of recurrent networks are saddle-to-saddle, just like feedforward networks.
 This gives linear networks a powerful inductive bias: they learn simple functions first, and then gradually build up to more complex ones.
 The definition of simple is roughly the degree of the transfer function, which is the number of poles in the I/O map.
 We do indeed pick up eigenvalues of $W$ one by one, in the sense that we have a sequential series of pole-zero pair separations.
+This sequential acquisition is the same phenomenon Proca et al. describe through per-mode scalar dynamics7 — rendered here as geometry in the complex plane, which is why we can visualize the direction and speed of each transition.

 It's possible that this framework could help us understand the dynamics of learning tasks in neuroscience, especially in motor control where you have a timeseries output.
 However, I think it would be crucial to extend the story in a few ways to make it more realistic for neuroscience.